South China AA Stadium

-South China AA Stadium (南華會賽馬會運動場), also known as the Caroline Hill Stadium (加山場), is a multi-use stadium in Hong Kong.
-It is currently used mostly for sports and is owned by South China Athletic Association.
+The South China AA-Jockey Club Stadium (南華會賽馬會運動場), also known as the Caroline Hill Stadium (加山場), is a multi-use stadium in Hong Kong.
+It is currently owned by the South China Athletic Association.

 The stadium was originally designed to accommodate up to 12,000 spectators when it was opened in 1953.

 History

 South China Athletic Association (SCAA), under the chairman Lee Hysan, acquired the Crown land land lease of the present site in Caroline Hill in 1927.
 A clubhouse and spectator stands were built in 1934.

 During the World War II, the facilities were occupied by the Japanese force.
 In 1946, South China AA resumed the control of the facilities in the Caroline Hill as well as in King's Park.
 New four-sized stands were built in 1953.
 In 1966, a bowling centre was built around the stadium, which was followed by a sports centre (the Low Block) in 1976.